 Step #2: Insert Chart

 Next, highlight your entire data table and click Insert on the toolkit located in the header.
 Then, in the drop-down menu, select the Chart option.
-That will insert a line graph with the data from your table ported into chart form.
+That will insert a line graph with the data from your table ported and automatically filled into chart form.